-Skier’s thumb is defined as an injury to the ulnar collateral ligament (UCL) of the thumb at Metacarpophalangeal joint (MCP).
+Skier’s thumb is defined as an injury to the ulnar collateral ligament (UCL) of the thumb at the Metacarpophalangeal joint (MCP).
 This injury is usually acute in nature.

 As the name suggests, skier’s thumb commonly occurs in skiers.
 Additionally, it is also a common injury in many athletic sports.
-UCL is injured when a person falls with outstretched (extended) hand (arm) to try to block a fall.
-This valgus forced abduction or hyperextension of the proximal phalanx of the thumb due to a fall causes partial or complete tear of the ulnar collateral ligament of the thumb.
+UCL is injured when a person falls with an outstretched (extended) hand (arm) to try to block a fall.
+This valgus forced abduction or hyperextension of the proximal phalanx of the thumb due to a fall causes a partial or complete tear of the ulnar collateral ligament of the thumb.

 The research shows that fall is a common culprit (approximately 50%) for the UCL tear.
 Out of the other 50%, skiing only causes 2 to 3 % of tears.
 Thus, it is crucial to avoid any fall hazards from the environment and keep up the good balance.
 It is even true to a geriatric population who already have a compromised balance.